houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 }
 ```

-To test the definition of `zero`, we call it with `trackerFunc` as the arbitrary function argument and log the value of `trackerFuncCallCount`.
+To test the definition of `zero`, we call it with `trackerFunc` as the arbitrary function and log the value of `trackerFuncCallCount`.
 We see that `trackerFuncCallCount` remains `0`.

 ```
 zero(trackerFunc)();
 console.log(trackerFuncCallCount); // => 0
 ```

-Additionally, to test the definition of `one`, we call it with `trackerFunc` as the arbitrary function argument and log the value of `trackerFuncCallCount`.
+Additionally, to test the definition of `one`, we call it with `trackerFunc` as the arbitrary function and log the value of `trackerFuncCallCount`.
 We see that `trackerFuncCallCount` is `1`!

 ```
 one(trackerFunc)();